-Sometimes even normal developmental or life events (i.e. when children leave home, or making a commitment to relationships) can unsettle or emotionally impact a person....
+Sometimes even normal developmental or life events (i.e., when children leave home, or making a commitment to relationships) can unsettle or emotionally impact a person....

-Sometimes the person's emotions or moods (i.e. stress, depression, anxiety, or unhappiness) make life difficult....
+Sometimes the person's emotions or moods (i.e., stress, depression, anxiety, or unhappiness) make life difficult....

 Evaluation and assessment | Expert Witness | Litigation Consultation

 Dr. Friedland has practiced forensic psychology for more than 25 years.
+Her areas of forensic specialization are employment and corporate culture issues, gender/sexual harassment, sexual abuse, post-traumatic stress disorder (PTSD), and psychological reactions to traumatic events or injuries.
 She has provided services for both the defense and plaintiff sides - approximately 50% on each side.
 In her forensic practice she conducts psychological evaluations, prepares literature review of psychological impact, reviews opposing psychological expert’s work, and participates in planning litigation strategies with attorneys.

 She served on the Los Angeles County Psychological Association's Ethics Committee and co-chaired its Forensic Committee.